TNTurnerLab/ACES/README.md

 * Find folder VGP-Conservation-Analysis.
 This is the folder user will use to build docker image.
-*   Docker files must be built locally before use, therefore you must build a Docker image by the command :
+*   Docker files must be built locally before use; therefore, you must build a Docker image by the command :
 *   			- $  docker build  ###PATH TO DIRECTORY/VGP-Conservation-Analysis
 *   Once the Docker has built an image for the Dockerfile, it is beneficial to tag the image for later use:
     *   To view IMAGE ID for tagging run command :